Trek to Mount Everest and the Himalaya

 Climb for a cause

-If you choose, you may give your trek more meaning by fundraising for a local orphanage through our charity partner, Kids of Kathmandu.
+If you choose, you may give your trek more meaning by fundraising for the Discover Outdoors Foundation or a local orphanage through our charity partner, Kids of Kathmandu.
 To learn more, see the “Fundraise” tab above.

 - Transport between airport and hotel